-Lastly, if you want to see your money grow astronomically over time, the combination of patience and investing is the answer.
+Lastly, if you want to see your money grow astronomically over time, the combination of patience, investing and a long-term timeline is the answer.
 For some, investing might sound intimidating or even scary, but it doesn’t have to be.

-Clever Girl Finance’s book, Learn How Investing Works, Grow Your Money, is a great place to start to learn how to grow your money.
+Clever Girl Finance’s book, Learn How Investing Works, Grow Your Money, is a great place to start to learn how to grow your money with various investment assets.

 How to grow your money with retirement investment accounts

 One of the fundamental principles of investing is that the longer you leave your investments alone, the more they will grow.
+This happens from the power of compounding, appreciation, and earning dividends.
 This is why your retirement accounts are one of the best places to begin investing.